NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 # Next Steps / Recommendations
-* Models may be improved by obtaining:
+* Models may be improved by obtaining
   * more data (for example, by adding more recent data since February 2017 from Beijing),
   * selecting a larger data set,
   * including fewer independent variables,